christ-offer/christ-offer/README.md

 ### Hi there 👋
 My name is as implied, Christoffer.
 I'm a webdev based in Barcelona.
-I'm currently working at [Seam Project Studios](https://github.com/seam-project-studios), a smol and nice little agency ran by myself and friends.
+I'm currently working at [Seam Project Studios](https://github.com/seam-project-studios), a smol and nice little agency ran by some friends and me.

 We make websites and stuff.
+Emphasis on websites, occationally stuff.

+- 💾 Our most common tech stack is anything Vue.
+Often with Nuxt, but anything goes.
+More often than not with Supabase if we need it.
+- 🌱 I’m currently learning (sidehustling), in no particular order: htmx, python, rust
+- 📫 How to reach me: Ping me here - I already get to much spam everywhere else. :)

 <!--
 **christ-offer/christ-offer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.